-The audit will focus on Part 4 local development (Council Development Applications) and will be conducted during early to mid 2020.
-It will seek to assess compliance, identify opportunities for education and ongoing scheme improvement, as well as identify areas to target for future audits.
+The audit has focused on Part 4 local development (Council Development Applications) and is due for completion in early 2021.
+It seeks to assess compliance, identify opportunities for education and ongoing scheme improvement, as well as identify areas to target for future audits.

-The Department will select a sample of Biodiversity Development Assessment Reports (BDARs) to audit.
-Those accredited assessors whose BDARs are selected, will shortly be contacted by the Department for the provision of relevant records and to arrange a time for an interview.
+The Department has selected a representative sample of Biodiversity Development Assessment Reports (BDARs) to audit.
+The accredited assessors whose BDARs were selected, were contacted by the Department for the provision of relevant records and to arrange a time for an interview.
 All interviews with audited accredited assessors and consultation with participating councils is now complete across New South Wales.

 Making complaints or providing feedback about an accredited assessor

 Receiving complaints and feedback about an accredited assessor is part of the quality assurance of the Biodiversity Offsets Scheme (BOS).

 You should only make a complaint or feedback about an assessor's work or behaviour about their work on Biodiversity Assessment Reports (e.g. BDARs, BSSARs, BCARs) and their role in the BOS.
 Other complaints or feedback about an assessor are outside the scope of the policy.